edgio-docs/edgio-docs/src/pages/guides/integrations/wordpress.md

 ## WordPress Plugin {/*wordpress-plugin*/}

-{{ PRODUCT }} provides a WordPress plugin you may leverage to automatically clear the {{ PRODUCT }} cache when a change is made to your site.
+{{ PRODUCT }} provides a WordPress plugin you may leverage to set cache TTL and automatically clear the {{ PRODUCT }} cache when a change is made to your site.

 First, to obtain the latest plugin version, [click here](/archive/github/edgio/edgiowordpress/wp-content/plugins/edgio) to download the ZIP file.